Bridget Prentice

-Bridget Theresa Prentice (née Corr; born 28 December 1952) is a British politician, who was the Member of Parliament (MP) for Lewisham East from 1992 to 2010.
+Bridget Theresa Prentice (née Corr; born 28 December 1952) is a Scottish politician who was the Member of Parliament (MP) for Lewisham East from 1992 to 2010.
 She was married to the Labour MP Gordon Prentice from 1975 until their divorce in 2000.
 She was a member of the Labour Party until May 2019, when she resigned in protest at Jeremy Corbyn’s leadership.

 Background

 Bridget Prentice was born in Glasgow, Scotland, on 28 December 1952.
 She attended Our Lady and St Francis School, the University of Glasgow (MA English Literature and Modern History 1973), the University of London (PGCE 1974) and South Bank Polytechnic (LLB 1992).

 After beginning her working life as the Rector's Assistant at the University of Glasgow (1972–73), she became a history and English teacher at the Roman Catholic London Oratory School in Fulham (1974–86) and later Head of Careers (1984–86), before switching to John Archer School in Wandsworth as Head of Careers between 1986 and 1988.